Everything Old Is New Again

 We’ve dipped into the RTJ archive to unearth a little gem from August 1998 titled “The Policy Game.”
-Sixteen years later it appears more than a little prescient but also disconcertingly timely.
+Over two decades later it appears more than a little prescient but also disconcertingly timeless.
 Remember that in 1998 we were all riding the dot-com wave, and 9/11 was still three years in the future.
 Here are a few excerpts:

 We've got to defend every embassy, every base, every citizen.
 And what's more, we've got to protect a highly visible and often unprotected infrastructure....